SUPPORT TO DISADVANTAGED IN INDONESIA’S EDUCATION

 AIA funded the cost of three years SMA schooling, which is 15-18 year olds preparing to go to University, for Erwinda Tia Mayasari from SMP Playen whose father is very poor and works in the rice fields.
 Edwinda has just completed her three years and has scored very highly with average points of 76.4 out of 80 in the Business and Technology stream so she can now qualify for Government funded attendance at University.

 AIA has given assistance to disadvantaged students from families who lost everything in the Mount Merapi eruptions.
 AIA is in the process of sending over another $1,500AUD to help with the fees of 50 students whose homes were destroyed in the eruptions.

-NTA Training of Teachers Program – In 2015 and again 2016 AIA provided $3,000AUD each year to the Nusa Tengarra Association (NTA) to support training of local teachers in two groups.
-NTA recently included in a report:
+For the past 3 years AIA provided $3,000 AUD each year to the Nusa Tenggara Association (NTA) to support training of local teachers in two groups.

 The poor rural schools in this area struggle to attract fully qualified teachers and rely to a large extent on guru honor (teachers with a basic school education usually sourced from local communities).